dwkim78/upsilon/README.md

 ## 2. Installation

 [WARNING: UPSILoN is under the beta-test phase now.
-Thus be careful to use it and if you find any bug, please contact with me.
+You may want to wait for the official release of UPSILoN version 1.0.
-In addition ```pip``` installation is not supported yet.]
+In addition, ```pip``` installation is not supported yet.]

 The easiest way to install the UPSILoN package is: